Learn anything, anytime, anywhere… does this phrase ring true?

 Updated: Aug 3

 This is a phrase that is much bandied about in learning management circles, but is it actually adopted with the same vigour that it is promoted?
 I set myself a challenge for a month to record whenever I had a learning need and what steps I took to gain the knowledge required.

-On moments where acquiring this specific knowledge is important, I can turn to our online training management platform Cortex for my learning.
-Cortex will not only show me the generic learning that is available to all staff within our organisation, it’s role-based assignment of learning allows content to be pushed directly to me based on what is deemed to be necessary for my current role or my progression into a new one.
+In moments where acquiring this specific knowledge is important, I can turn to our online training management platform Centric LMS for my learning.
+Centric LMS will not only show me the generic learning that is available to all staff within our organisation, it’s the role-based assignment of learning that allows content to be pushed directly to me based on what is deemed to be necessary for my current role or my progression into a new one.
 Members of my team can share important, trackable content to make sure others have read and understood what is quite often business-critical information.

-In our organisation (and that of our clients) that platform is Cortex and of course I’m an advocate of it, however irrespective of what is used the more important point is that without a quick and painless facility for acquiring workplace knowledge is your organisation really able to give you the facility to learn anything, anytime, anywhere?
+In our organisation (and that of our clients) that platform is Centric LMS and of course, I’m an advocate of it, however irrespective of what is used the more important point is that without a quick and painless facility for acquiring workplace knowledge is your organisation really able to give you the facility to learn anything, anytime, anywhere?